iwanalabs/econagents/docs/source/Managing_Agents.rst

 * **Phase Action Execution**: Delegates phase actions to registered handlers or the agent
 * **Custom Phase Handlers**: Register specialized handlers for specific phases
 * **Agent Integration**: Automatically forwards phase actions to the agent when no handler exists
+* **All phases are turn-based**: All phases in this manager are treated as turn-based by default, with actions taken only when explicitly triggered

 Example usage: